zkLinkProtocol/zklink-docs/docs/FAQ.md

 ##### Q. How can I join zkLink's community

 A. We welcome everyone with interest in zkLink / Layer2 Scaling / chain iinteroperability / ZK-Rollup to join our community.
-You can reach our to us via the following links:
+You can reach out to us via the following links:

 Web: https://zk.link/